 With the advent of the steam engine and more robust railways, it became possible to transport live fish long distances.
 This way, they could be readily stocked in various bodies of freshwater all across America.
 Largemouth bass in particular were hardy enough to tolerate long-distance voyages.
 They could also thrive in a wide range of temperatures and water conditions.

-By the 1950s, small, plastic lures designed to resemble worms became the ideal for largemouth bass fishing, as they were easy to mass produce and closely resembled the species’ prey of choice.
+By the 1950s, small, plastic lures designed to resemble worms became the ideal bait for largemouth bass fishing, as they were easy to mass produce and closely resembled the species’ prey of choice.
 As largemouth populations rose and the species became more widespread, bass fishing as a hobby and sport grew, with more products and fishing tools targeted specifically towards bass fishers, further refining capture methods.

-How Big Does Largemouth Bass Get?
+How Big Does a Largemouth Bass Get?

 Out of all 38 species within the Centrarchidae family, the largemouth bass is the largest.
 This also makes it the largest of all 13 black basses.
 It typically reaches around 12 to 15 inches long when fully grown, though it can actually reach nearly three feet long!
 It’s also a heavy fish, with most individuals weighing roughly 10 to 12 pounds.